SuperDARNCanada/borealis/docs/source/monitoring.rst

 After installing, simply replace the configuration files with those found in this repository.

 Installation of NRPE is similarly simple.
-Detailed instructions can be found in the NRPE.pdf file located in the monitoring folder along with our config files.
+See our Nagios github page for detailed installation
+steps: https://github.com/SuperDARNCanada/Nagios/tree/develop.
+An example on how we use Nagios to monitor Borealis is shown here: https://github.com/SuperDARNCanada/Nagios/tree/develop